Zijie-ZHANG-Ling/Sinitic-Romanization-Ecosystem/CONTRIBUTING.md

 This mode is suitable for languages, varieties, or romanization schemes in which the complete final serves as the preferred unit of analysis or representation.
 It therefore allows users to select a representation structure appropriate to the phonological organization of a particular scheme without requiring an M-N-C decomposition.

-As in M-N-C mode, additional cells can be created within each area using the **“+ Add cell”** button.
+As in M-N-C mode, additional cells can be created within each area using the **“+ 添加一格 / Add cell”** button.
 When the pointer is placed over a cell, a ❌ button appears in its upper-right corner and can be used to remove the cell.
 Each area must retain at least one cell, so the final remaining cell in an area cannot be deleted.

-Cell contents are entered in exactly the same way as in M-N-C mode: the **`symbol / 符號`** field contains the romanization symbol, while the **`note / 備注`** field contains the corresponding phoneme, or phone, or grapheme, together with any other required annotations.
+Cell contents are entered in exactly the same way as in M-N-C mode: the **`symbol / 符号`** field contains the romanization symbol, while the **`note / 备注`** field contains the corresponding phoneme, or phone, or grapheme, together with any other required annotations.

 ---